ArcBees/GWTP/gwtp-core/gwtp-mvp-client/src/test/javascript/readme.md

 mvn exec:java
 ```

+You will be asked how many user agents you wish to sort.

-You will see a list of category descriptions followed by a user agent string.
+You will see a list of category descriptions followed by the name of the browser and then its user agent string.

 Type d, t, or m depending on which formfactor the user agent belongs to.